app-ui/fullscreen/readme.md

 # APP UI: Fullscreen

-Web Component using Polymer that creates an element to switch between fullscreen modes.
+A custom element to allow a webpage to switch to fullscreen mode

 ## Install